-The recipe for these gluten-free rum balls has been improved and updated as of November 2018.
+Rum balls are festive and fun and perfect for adult parties or New Year’s Eve celebrations.
+The recipe for these easy gluten-free rum balls has been improved and updated as of December 2020.
 The original rum ball recipe from 2015 is no longer available.
 This post contains affiliate links.
+Please see my disclosures.

 My Aunt Ayala is a phenomenal baker.
 As a child, I would enjoy going to her house because she made the best rugelach and rum balls.
 In fact, these two items were and still are in high demand!